 PARTNERS AND DONORS

 The core funding of the Centre is provided by the Takshila Educational Society, New Delhi.
-Project funding have come from UNICEF (PPE Division, New Delhi and Bihar Field Office) and Rajiv Gandhi National Institute of Youth Development, Sriperumbudur, Tamil Nadu.
+Project fundings have come from UNICEF (PPE Division, New Delhi and Bihar Field Office) and Rajiv Gandhi National Institute of Youth Development, Sriperumbudur, Tamil Nadu.

-ACDEMIC ADVISORY COMMITTEE
+ACADEMIC ADVISORY COMMITTEE

 The site works best on Firefox 30+ Google Chrome 45+ iOS Safari 8+ Internet Explorer 10+ Android 4.2+ Browser / Chrome Browser